- Studying Law at Yale

 Scarlet Kim ’11

-Scarlet Kim ’11 is currently a Legal Officer for Privacy International, a London-based human rights NGO focused on issues of technology, surveillance and protection of privacy.
+Scarlet Kim ’11 is currently a staff attorney with the ACLU’s National Security Project.
+At the time of this interview, she was a Legal Officer for Privacy International, a London-based human rights NGO focused on issues of technology, surveillance and protection of privacy.
 Scarlet Kim graduated from the Law School in 2011.
 After law school she was a Gruber Fellow in Global Justice at the New York Civil Liberties Union, where she investigated the use of solitary confinement in New York state prisons.
 Following her fellowship, Scarlet clerked for the Honorable John Gleeson of the U.S. District Court for the Eastern District of New York.
 In 2013, she was awarded a Robina Post-Graduate Human Rights Fellowship to work at the Privacy International, where she continues to work.

 Kim spoke to the Schell Center about current projects she’s working on and shared advice about working in human rights.